 Some of the largest AQHA shows are held during livestock shows and fairs.
 These collective events, which feature shows for other livestock, offer all levels of competition including strong youth classes.
 The number of entries may be high and you can find competitors seeking points due to the large class size as well as the casual exhibitor.

-Learn more about the AQHA Regional Experience.
+Learn more about AQHA Regional Championships.

 Special Events (**SpEv**)